-Park Hopping is back at Walt Disney World.
-Guests who buy Park Hopper tickets and Annual Passholders can visit Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom all in the same day.
-This guide shares important details, info & tips, and strategy.
-(Updated March 6, 2022.)
+Walt Disney World guests who buy Park Hopper tickets and Annual Passholders can visit Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom all in the same day.
+This guide to Park Hopping shares important details, info & tips, and strategy.
+(Updated June 8, 2023.)

-We’ll start with basic info on modified Park Hopping at Walt Disney World.
-First, although Park Hopping is being added, Disney Park Pass reservations are not being dropped.
-That’s still required for the first theme park you’re visiting each day.
-At present, the that reservation system is in place to manage capacity through January 2024.
-(We believe Walt Disney World will end up ditching it well before then.)
+With that in mind, we’ll start with basic info on modified Park Hopping at Walt Disney World for 2023.
+As implied above, Disney Park Pass reservations are still required for now at the first theme park you’re visiting each day.

 Not only do you need to have a Disney Park Pass reservation, but you actually need to scan in at the turnstiles and enter your first park to “validate” and enable Park Hopping.
 Savvy as the decision might seem, you can’t book DHS but skip it and head to Magic Kingdom to loop Country Bear Jamboree all day.
 That requirement should be pretty simple for most guests to fulfill due to the next caveat.